 Richard Alan Cohen lives in the South End of Boston and Litchfield County, Connecticut.
 He graduated from Bowdoin College where he co-majored in science and art, and Johns Hopkins University School of Medicine.
-He spent 40 years at Boston University School of Medicine in medical research and was the Jay and Louise Coffman Professor of Vascular Medicine.
 His lifetime interest in art derives from his mother, an art teacher and painter, and his father, a house designer and builder.
-He has embraced the photographic medium to continue communicating insights to others.
+Since leaving his research career, he has embraced the photographic medium to continue discovery and communicating his insights to others.
+Richard has exhibited his photographs in numerous solo and group shows at venues including 555 Gallery, Panopticon Gallery, the Griffin Museum of Photography, Galatea Gallery, and Sohn Fine Art.

 Gallery on the Green, Canton CT “Objectives of Desire: Vignettes”